 Explanation of the Application of Discovery in Hubbs

 Hubbs is similar to Deike, except that, in Hubbs, there was a specific job the obligor turned down, while in Deike the obligor failed to look for a job that would provide him with a standard of living comparable to what he had enjoyed during the marriage.
 The relevant information in Hubbs was likely obtained by subpoenaing the obligor’s place of employment and reviewing his prior years’ tax returns.
 The obligor’s income disparity raised red flags for the Trial Court and the Appellate Court upheld the ruling.

-Imputing income is often a last resort, but it is not an impossible argument.
-So long as there is sufficient evidence to support the inference that the obligor has misrepresented his or her income or earning potential, or is enjoying a standard of living beyond his earnings, a Court may impute income.
+As long as there is sufficient evidence to support the inference that the obligor has misrepresented their income or earning potential, or is enjoying a standard of living beyond their earnings, a Court may impute income.

 [i] Id. at 1089.